echickering/scm-insights-api/README.md

 ## Usage & Examples
-See the [`/examples'](examples/) for usage instructions and example Terraform configurations.
+See the [`/examples'](examples/) directory for usage instructions and example Terraform configurations.